VILA-U: a Unified Foundation Model Integrating Visual Understanding and Generation: Experiments

-To evaluate the visual generation capability, we use MJHQ-30K \cite{playgroundv2.5} and GenAI-Bench \cite{GenAI-Bench} as our benchmarks.
-The former adopts the FID between generated images and 30K high-quality images to reflect the overall capability of image generation.
-The latter is a challenging image-to-text generation benchmark that reflects the comprehensive generative abilities of visual generation models.
-This benchmark is divided into two categories of prompts: \textit{basic} skills, which include attribute, scene, and relation understanding in text inputs, and \textit{advanced} skills, which encompass counting, differentiation, comparison, and logical relation understanding in text inputs.
+To evaluate the visual generation capability, we use MJHQ-30K \citep{playgroundv2.5} and GenAI-Bench \citep{GenAI-Bench} for image generation and VBench \citep{vbench} for video generation.
+MJHQ-30K adopts the FID between generated images and 30K high-quality images to reflect the overall capability of image generation.
+GenAI-Bench is a challenging image-to-text generation benchmark that reflects the comprehensive generative abilities of image generation models.
+Vbench is a comprehensive benchmark suite for video generative models that decomposes the generation quality into multiple well-defined dimensions to facilitate fine-grained and objective evaluation.